adamawang/jwplayer-codetest/README.md

 Technologies used: React with Redux, LESS, Grunt, Node, Express

 ### Installation
-To begin, clone the repository on your machine and run:
+To begin, clone the repository on your machine:

 ```bash
 git clone https://github.com/adamawang/jwplayer-codetest.git